-- e.
-During the TRE, the permittee shall perform, at a minimum, quarterly testing using the more sensitive species; testing for the less sensitive species shall continue at the frequency specified in Part 1.b. - f.
-If the effluent ceases to effect significant lethality (herein as defined below) the permittee may end the TRE.
-A "cessation of lethality" is defined as no significant lethality for a period of 12 consecutive months with at least monthly testing.
+- 4) results of any studies/evaluations concerning the treatability of the facility's effluent toxicity; - 5) any data that identifies effluent toxicity control mechanisms that will reduce effluent toxicity to the level necessary to meet no significant lethality at the critical dilution; and - 6) any changes to the initial TRE plan and schedule that are believed necessary as a result of the TRE findings. - e.
+During the TRE, the permittee shall perform, at a minimum, quarterly testing using the more sensitive species.
+Testing for the less sensitive species shall continue at the frequency specified in Part 1.b. - f.
+If the effluent ceases to effect significant lethality, i.e., there is a cessation of lethality, the permittee may end the TRE.
+A cessation of lethality is defined as no significant lethality for a period of 12 consecutive months with at least monthly testing.
 At the end of the 12 months, the permittee shall submit a statement of intent to cease the TRE and may then resume the testing frequency specified in Part 1.b.
-The permittee may only apply the "cessation of lethality" provision once.

 This provision accommodates situations where operational errors and upsets, spills, or sampling errors triggered the TRE, in contrast to a situation where a single toxicant or group of toxicants cause lethality.
 This provision does not apply as a result of corrective actions taken by the permittee.
-"Corrective actions" are herein defined as proactive efforts which eliminate or reduce effluent toxicity.
+Corrective actions are defined as proactive efforts that eliminate or reduce effluent toxicity.
 These include, but are not limited to, source reduction or elimination, improved housekeeping, changes in chemical usage, and modifications of influent streams and effluent treatment.